Andrea Iervolino: Career

 While in Italy, Iervolino met Luciano Martino, who became his mentor and business partner.
 Together, they co-produced several films, including The Merchant of Venice.
 After Martino's death in 2013, Monika Bacardi became Iervolino's new partner, establishing the AMBI Media Group.

 Following the launch of AMBI Media Group, AMBI Distribution in Beverly Hills and AIC Studios in Toronto were formed.
 As of 2017, AMBI Media Group also has offices in London, China, and Italy.

 In 2015, Iervolino's company acquired 85% of the Exclusive Media Group (EMG) film library in partnership with New York-based private equity firm Raven Capital Management, granting licensing, sequel and remake rights to over 400 features including Begin Again, Cruel Intentions, Donnie Darko, End of Watch, Ides of March, Rush, The Skulls, Snitch, Undefeated, and Memento.
 These are now listed amongst AMBI Exclusive's library and relicensed around the world.

 Also that year, Iervolino and Lady Bacardi created the AMBI Gala Foundation and hosted the first annual AMBI Gala the night prior to TIFF.
 The proceeds of the gala were given to the Prince Albert II of Monaco Foundation for investing in environmental causes.

 In 2017, Iervolino became one of the first film producers to co-produce a film involving the Pope, when Pope Francis appeared as himself in the film Beyond the Sun, which premiered in Vatican City in September 2017.
-That year he also received an Honoris Cause Degree in cinematography from Vasile Goldis University.

-One year later he received another Honoris Cause Degree from University of Mexico City.
-In 2018, Iervolino launched TaTaTu, a entertainment platform with rewards for users watching and sharing content.

-His film Waiting for the Barbarians premiered at the 76th Venice International Film Festival.
+In 2018, Iervolino launched TaTaTu, an entertainment platform with cryptocurrency rewards for users watching and sharing content.
+TaTaTu has co-financed and co-produced movies such as Lamborghini: The Man Behind the Legend and Waiting for the Barbarians, which premiered at the 76th Venice International Film Festival.
+The company also publishes the vodcast Giving Back Generation hosted by Raquelle Stevens and directed by Chiara Tilesi.

 In 2020, Iervolino opened Iervolino Studios, a branch of ILBE, in Serbia with actor Miloš Biković.
-The studio focuses on short animated films, including the Johnny Depp-starring web animated series Puffins.
+The studio focused on short animated films, including the Johnny Depp-starring web animated series Puffins.

+Other activities and roles

+In 2016, Iervolino was an ambassador for Italian Cinema of the world for the Italian Contemporary Film Festival (ICFF) and the president of Ischia Global Film & Music Festival.

 In April 2021, Iervolino founded SPACE 11, dedicated to producing projects in outer space, partnering with experts from SpaceX.
 In May of that year, the company announced plans for the series Galactic Combat, involving over 40 martial arts fighters competing in zero gravity, with the finalists competing in a rocket shuttle orbiting Earth.
 It is expected to air in 2023.